 Luxury Travel Concierge

-La Reserve Geneve offers Virtuoso benefits if you book with our luxury travel concierge including upgrade on arrival (subject to availability), daily buffet breakfast for up to two in room guests, $100 USD equivalent Spa Services credit, also valid in Cafe Lauren (not combinable, not valid on room rate, no cash value if not redeemed in full, not valid on products or merchandise), early check-in/late check-out, subject to availability and Complimentary Wi-Fi.
+La Reserve Geneve offers Virtuoso benefits if you book with our luxury travel concierge including upgrade on arrival (subject to availability), daily buffet breakfast for up to two in-room guests, $100 USD equivalent Spa Services credit, also valid in Cafe Lauren (not combinable, not valid on room rate, no cash value if not redeemed in full, not valid on products or merchandise), early check-in/late check-out, subject to availability and Complimentary Wi-Fi.

 Is there a Marriott in Geneva?

-No, Ritz Carlton is the closest you will get although it is worth noting that Hotel President Wilson, is an SPG Sheraton Luxury Collection Hotel in Geneva and is also great choice with a great pool.
+No, Ritz Carlton is the closest you will get although it is worth noting that Hotel President Wilson, is an SPG Sheraton Luxury Collection Hotel in Geneva and is also a great choice with a great pool.
 Again this hotel is right in the centre of the promenade and all the other gorgeous hotels in Geneva.
 Again contact our concierge for extra benefits here on top of your status benefits.

 There are also other chain hotels including Manotel, Ibis, Crowne Plaza, Movenpick and Novotel, but our top picks are the more independent hotels like Le Richemond and of course, the Four Seasons is always a solid luxury choice if your budget can stretch this far.